revilowaldow/BITC/Sessions/2025/10 05 - Session 52.md

 Not made a move on her though

 Meeting needs to happen within next two weeks
-We don't need to be present at
+We don't need to be present at meeting

+Gala will happen this evening